Scream VI: Release

 Scream VI had its world premiere at AMC Lincoln Square Theater on March 6, 2023.
 The film was released in the United States on March 10, 2023, by Paramount Pictures.
 It was originally set for release on March 31, 2023.
 The film was released in RealD 3D, 4DX and Dolby Cinema formats.

 Marketing

 In several cities, a viral marketing stunt occurred, as the studio's marketing firm sent individuals wearing a Ghostface costume and mask to stand motionless in front of cameras and walk around the streets, resulting in multiple 911 calls from unsettled residents.
-The marketing campaign also included the launch of a website that allowed American users to receive personalized phone calls from Ghostface, Scream-themed meals in different Chain pop-up dinners and an immersive walk-through featuring props and reconstructed sets from the franchise in California; the walk-throughs included appearances by directors and producers Radio Silence, along with actors Mason Gooding, Dermot Mulroney and Tony Revolori.
+The marketing campaign also included the launch of a website that allowed American users to receive personalized phone calls from Ghostface, Scream-themed meals in different Chain pop-up dinners and an immersive walk-through featuring props and reconstructed sets from the franchise in California; the walk-throughs included appearances by directors and producers Radio Silence Productions, along with actors Mason Gooding, Dermot Mulroney and Tony Revolori.

+Home media

+Scream VI was released digitally on April 25, 2023, in the US, where it also began streaming on Paramount+ and various other regions.
+It was released on VOD on May 9, 2023, in other regions, such as the UK and Ireland.
+Its DVD, Blu-ray and Ultra HD Blu-ray released in the US and some regions on July 11, 2023.
+Upon its release, the film debuted at #1 on the UK Official Film Chart Top 40.
+The film grossed $5.6 million in home media sales.